Michael-Garibaldi/cacao-theme/README.md

 ![This image shows dired, tab-mode on, org-mode , elfeed and the buffer in action.](https://github.com/Michael-Garibaldi/cacao-theme/blob/main/Cacao-Theme_Screenshot.jpg).

-(Yes the "Emacs" logo is a custom one that **DOES NOT** come with this theme, by default, but it CAN be added in as it's in this github ).
+(Yes the "Emacs" logo is a custom one that **DOES NOT** come with this theme, by default, but it CAN be added in as it's in this github.
+To add it in, check [this entry in the wiki](https://github.com/Michael-Garibaldi/cacao-theme/wiki/Adding-the-custom-Splash-screen-icon)).

 **WHAT IS THEMED**